mumu-lhl/duckduckgo-ai-chat-service/README.md

 * TOKEN - Limit the tokens that can access the API, if you don't fill in, any token can access the API.
 * LIMIT - limit the request rate per second, default is 2
 * CLEAN_CACHE_CRON - how many hours to clean up the cache, default is 1

+## Usage

+Just change the base url of the place where you need to use the OpenAI API to the one you deployed.